aws-samples/generative-ai-cdk-constructs-samples/samples/contract-compliance-analysis/backend/README.md

 1. Customize App Properties.
 2. Deploy the Backend stack again.
 3. Create a custom guidelines worksheet.
 Using the example worksheet (`guidelines_example.xslx`) as reference, you can create your own, preserving the same tab/column naming.
 Apart from what is defined in the example in terms of naming, you can create additional tabs/columns.
-The content of each column can be in any language that is supported by Anthropic Claude model - just make sure the content language is same as the `language` value defined in the App Properties.
+The content of each column can be in any language that is supported by the LLM - just make sure the content language is same as the `language` value defined in the App Properties.
 4. Generate evaluation questions for the guidelines.
 From the `scripts` folder:

     ```shell